 EAVE ON DEMAND for members of APFC will consist of 3 workshops of masterclasses and group work sessions, as well as individual meetings for 3 producers and their writers / concept developers with their projects in development.

 The program will combine the long experience that EAVE has in international training and networking with a tailor-made approach for francophone producers in minority communities across Canada, taking into account their specific needs.

 The objective is to improve the participants’ skills in international coproduction, film finance and management, legal issues, marketing, packaging, festival and sales strategies as well as script development, allowing them to expand their careers and businesses internationally.

-The EAVE experts confirmed for the workshop include the following: group leader Diana Elbaum (Beluga Tree, BE), script consultant Nadja Dumouchel (FR/DE), finance expert Linda Beath (Ideal Filmworks, IT), legal expert Pierre-Emmanuel Mouthuy (Mouthuy Avocats, BE), as well as marketing consultant Mathias Noschis (Alphapanda, DE/CH), Salma Abdalla (Autlook Films, AT), Martina Bleis (DE), Francesco Capurro (Series Mania, FR), Karoliina Dwyer (The Yellow Affair, FI/UK/US), pitching expert Sibylle Kurz (DE), Tereza Simikova (CPH:DOX, DK), Yanick Letourneau (Peripheria, CA).
+The EAVE experts confirmed for the programme include the following: group leader Diana Elbaum (Beluga Tree, BE), script consultant Nadja Dumouchel (FR/DE), legal expert Pierre-Emmanuel Mouthuy (Mouthuy Avocats, BE), pitching expert Sibylle Kurz (DE), marketing consultant Mathias Noschis (Alphapanda, DE/CH), sales experts Salma Abdalla (Autlook Films, AT) and Karoliina Dwyer (The Yellow Affair, FI/UK/US), guest expert Katriel Schory (IL), as well as Canadian finance and co-production expert Yanick Letourneau (Peripheria, CA).